 Join Us On Expedition Tours To Chukotka, Russia

-Even if you know it, it is quite easy to actually forget that Russia lies only a spitting distance away from the US.
-The Bering Strait separates the Chukotka Peninsula on the Russian side and the Seward Peninsula in Alaska.
-Circumpolar Expeditions offers you the opportunity to take a trip to the Russian Far East.
-Whether you are inspired by an inquisitive mind or an exploratory spirit, join us as we take you on a memorable journey to a place that is characterized by its frosty wilderness and frigid temperatures.
-There, you will not encounter any unwanted city noise or the bustle of urban settlements.
-It will just be you, surrounded by the quiet and solitude of nature.
+It is easy to forget that Russia lies only a short distance from the United States.
+The Bering Strait separates the Chukotka Peninsula on the Russian side from the Seward Peninsula of Alaska.
+Circumpolar Expeditions offers you the opportunity to travel to the Russian Far East.
+Whether you are inspired by an inquisitive mind or a spirit of exploration, join us on a memorable journey to a seldom visited place characterized by its natural landscapes and abundant wildlife.

 For more than 30 years, we have been leading expeditions to the Arctic, with a special focus on Alaska and the Russian Far East.
 We aid our clients in completing their projects on time and in a comfortable and convenient manner, by providing ground and logistic support along with assistance in planning the tour.
-In the past, we have worked with big names such as BBC and National Geographic.
-We are adept at organizing custom tours that are personalized to match the needs of the groups.
-Whether your purpose of the visit is educational, economic, or is just a vacation, we can provide you with an experience you will never forget.
+We have worked with big names such as BBC and National Geographic, and with individuals.
+We are adept at organizing custom tours that are personalized to match the needs of our clients.
+Whether the purpose of your visit is educational, economic, or is just a vacation, we can provide you with an experience you will never forget.

-Get in touch with us if you wish to plan a tour to Chukotka.
+Contact us to plan a tour to Chukotka.
 We would be happy to provide you with all the assistance you require.
 Browse through our website to learn more about us and our work.